PMHNP Glossary & Articles

 SSRI Mnemonics - Side Effects, Discontinuation & Contraindications

-Mastering SSRI drug names, side effects, mechanisms of action, and understanding key drug interactions like those with MAOIs is essential for pharmacology exams.
+Mastering SSRI drug names, side effects, mechanisms of action, and understanding key drug interactions like those with SNRIs essential for pharmacology exams.

 Here are easy-to-remember mnemonics to help you retain this vital information.